 Traders that correctly predict the market move profit in multiples of the number of CFD units traded.
 If you get it incorrectly, you will lose money if the price movement goes against you.

 Risks of CFD Trading

 CFD trading is appealing since it requires a small percentage of the full value of the traded item.
 Trading margins can be as little as 1%, so if you take a $20,000 position, you may only need to put down $200 — not a hefty sum for an armchair investor.

 If you have a profit margin, your money is based on the asset’s total value.
 As a result, your profits could soon exceed the tiny margin investment required to retain the CFD.
 However, if you make a mistake and lose money, you could lose much more than your original investment.
 The primary risk of CFD trading is precisely this.
 You may be charged a holding fee if your positions are still open at the end of the trading day – i.e., held overnight.
 Depending on whatever trading platform or broker you use, there will also be service fees.

 Suppose you want to hedge your investments in the underlying shares and assets that CFDs represent.
 In that case, CFD trading can be highly beneficial and successful, especially if the market is turbulent.
 Of course, you can merely trade CFDs on their own as well.
 You don’t have to have any other investments besides CFDs to use them as a hedging tool.
 Before you start trading CFDs, completely grasp the dangers involved.

 The information on this page is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness, or timeliness.
-As an independent third-party content provider provides the information on this page, there are no warranties or representations.
+As an independent third-party content provider provides the information on this page, no warranties or representations exist.